 Henry S. Turner

-I am Vice President for Academic Initiatives in the Office of the Executive Vice President for Academic Affairs at Rutgers, the State University of New Jersey and Professor of English at Rutgers, New Brunswick, where I have taught since 2007.
-I was the inaugural Associate Vice Chancellor for Research in the Humanities and Arts in New Brunswick and a former director of the Center for Cultural Analysis, an interdisciplinary think tank for advanced research in the relationships between the Humanities, Social Sciences, and Natural Sciences.
+I am Vice President for Academic Initiatives at Rutgers, the State University of New Jersey and Henry Rutgers Professor of English at Rutgers, New Brunswick, where I have taught since 2007.
+I have served Rutgers as the Interim Executive Vice Chancellor for Academic Affairs and Chief Academic Officer (Summer 2025), as the inaugural Associate Vice Chancellor for Research in the Humanities and Arts in New Brunswick (2018-2020) and as a former director of the Center for Cultural Analysis (2016-2018), an interdisciplinary think tank for advanced research in the relationships between the Humanities, Social Sciences, and Natural Sciences.

 Before arriving at Rutgers, I taught in the English Department at the University of Wisconsin-Madison.
 From 1987 – 1991 I attended Wesleyan University, where I received my BA.
 I also have a Diplôme Supérieur d’Études Françaises from the Université de Bourgogne (1992), an MA in Renaissance Studies and Critical Theory from the University of Sussex (1993), and an MA (1994), MPhil (1997) and PhD (2000) from Columbia University.
 From 1993-94 I taught in the Département d’Anglais at the Université de Nice.